Suggested readings: Build Countdown Timers in an Email, Top Elements of an Email with Countdown Timer

 5. Gap

 In their few previous emails, Gap announced a Long Weekend event.
 Once it started, they hurried to notify recipients.
-Without a countdown timer, this email could be confusing—it would be hard to understand exactly when the event was supposed to end.
+Without a countdown timer, this email could be confusing.
+It would be hard to understand exactly when the event was supposed to end.

 With the email countdown clock, Gap specified how much time recipients have to make a purchase.

-Tip: You can also specify the time zone.
+You can also specify the time zone.
 This is preferable for international online stores and big countries with a few time zones.

 6. Purina